 It’s essential that when you finished with the day’s work, you must clean your tools.
+Today we explain how to clean bonsai tools

 - One.
 It helps to keep the tools fresh and strong.